SpecFlowOSS/SpecFlow.Actions/Plugins/SpecFlow.Actions.LambdaTest/Readme.md

 The browser is started automatically when you try to use the WebDriver the first time.
 It is closed after the scenario ends.

-The test result and (in case of failure) reason is sent to browserstack automatically during the test execution.
+The test result and (in case of failure) reason is sent to LambdaTest automatically during the test execution.

 ### BrowserInteractions